Algebraic geometry of discrete interventional models: Introduction

-In this article we establish a framework, and first results, for studying the algebra and geometry of interventions in DAG models.
-We focus on DAG models for discrete random variables, or \emph{discrete DAG models} for short.
-In this case, the set $\MM_{\I}(\GG)$ is an algebraic variety inside multiprojective space.
-Just as for the discrete DAG model $\MM(\GG)$ without interventions, $\MM_{\I}(\GG)$ can be defined via a polynomial parameterization or via the vanishing of polynomial ideals associated to the $\I$-Markov property.
-Subsequently, we consider the problem of finding the defining equations of $\MM_{\I}(\GG)$.
+We consider the problem of finding the polynomials that define discrete interventional DAG models as algebraic varieties intersected with the product of open probability simplices.
 We show in Theorem~\ref{thm: sat interventional DAGs} that the kernel of the polynomial ring map associated to the parameterization of $\MM_{\I}(\GG)$ is a minimal prime of the ideal associated to the $\I$-Markov property that defines the model implicitly.
 This is an extension of \cite[Theorem 8]{GSS05}.
-In Theorem~\ref{thm: classification of balanced int staged trees} we give a graphical characterization of those models $\MM_\I(\GG)$ for which this kernel is equal to a subideal defined by binomial equations, this yields a criterion for the model to be defined by a toric ideal.
-To get a glimpse of the nature of these objects, the variety $\MM(\GG)$ associated to all three Markov equivalent DAGs in the top row of Figure~\ref{fig:3dags} is defined by two binomial equations inside $\pp^7(\C)$, whereas the varieties of the interventional DAG models $\MM_\I(\GG)$ in the second row are contained in $\pp^7(\C)\times \pp^7(\C)$.
-The one associated to $\GG_{1}^{\I}$ is defined by a toric ideal generated by quadratic binomials while the one associated to $\GG_{2}^{\I}$ and $\GG_{3}^{\I}$ is not.
+In Theorem~\ref{thm: classification of balanced int staged trees} we give a graphical characterization of those models $\MM_\I(\GG)$ for which this kernel is equal to a subideal defined by binomial equations, this yields sufficient conditions for the model to be defined by a toric ideal.
+Moreover, we show that such models have quadratic Gr\"obner basis with squarefree initial terms.

-To prove these results for $\MM_\I(\GG)$, we work with the family of \emph{staged tree models} \cite{SA08} which generalize discrete DAG models.
-To do so, we give a new characterization of discrete decomposable models using staged trees (see Theorem~\ref{thm: perfectly balanced and stratified}), and we strengthen \cite[Theorem 8]{GSS05} by introducing the family of predecessor ideals associated to the \emph{ordered Markov property} of a DAG \cite{P09}.
-In particular, we use these new ideals to prove that \cite[Corollary 7]{DG20} is a generalization of \cite[Theorem 8]{GSS05} to the family of staged tree models.
-These results provide a unified perspective of the algebra and geometry of discrete DAG models and their generalization to staged tree models.
-We then propose a framework for generalizing the theory of soft interventions for DAG models to staged tree models and prove results in this more general setting to obtain those desired for interventional DAG models as a corollary.